Bowyangs: Australia and New Zealand

+England and Scotland

-In England, bowyangs (but not by that name - in Norfolk they were called Elijahs) were an integral feature of “gorblimey trousers”, baggy corduroy trousers worn by e.g. coalmen and dustmen as featured in the song “My Old Man’s a Dustman” by Lonnie Donegan.
+In England, bowyangs (but not by that name - in Norfolk, they were called Elijahs) were an integral feature of “gorblimey trousers”, baggy corduroy trousers worn by e.g. coalmen and dustmen as featured in the song “My Old Man's a Dustman” by Lonnie Donegan.

-In some parts of Scotland they were known as “Nicky-tams”, and is the subject of a traditional Bothy Ballad of the same name.
+In some parts of Scotland, they were known as “Nicky-tams”, and are the subject of a traditional Bothy Ballad of the same name.

+In the movie My Fair Lady, Stanley Holloway plays Eliza Doolittle's father who works as a dustman and wears bowyangs.

+The 1st edition (1981) of the Macquarie Dictionary under bowyang refers to Brit d. bowy-yanks leather leggings.